jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 ###2.5 Tagging

 It's recommended to create tags for software releases. this is a known concept, which also exists in SVN.
-You can create a new tag named 1.0.0 by executing
+You can create a new tag named _1.0.0_ by executing:

 	git tag 1.0.0 1b2e1d63ff

 >the 1b2e1d63ff stands for the first 10 characters of the commit id you want to reference with your tag.
 You can get the commit id by looking at the...